 Feeding your flock a healthy snack at the end of the day will keep their crops full before they go to bed.
 A full crop can act as an insulator of sorts.
 Also, the process of digestion increases heat in the body and will help keep your chickens warm.

 Snacks like Grubblies and scratch will also give them some eggstra dietary fat and carbohydrates to keep them warm.
 Grubblies will provide them extra protein and calcium for feather growth, strong bones, and healthy eggs.

 Some chickens don’t finish their molt until well after winter arrives, and the extra protein in Grubblies will help them finish growing their feathers.
 Some hens will continue to lay through winter (at a less frequent rate), so the eggstra calcium in Grubblies will help your girls get the extra nutrients they need for their eggs with strong, thick shells.

-Spoil Them Before Bed
+How to Spoil Your Flock Before Bed